baeolophus/TAGS_shiny_version/README.md

 # Example usage

+The manual cleaning and annotating created by TAGS is expected to be used <a href="https://github.com/baeolophus/TAGS_shiny_version/issues/4">after non-header rows are cleaned from the start of data files</a>, and before full analysis of animal locations (see Lisovski et al. 2020 and other recent geolocator publications).

 ## Step 1.
 Select your file
-TAGS works with generic .csv data containing suitable headers, as well as two geolocator file types (.lig and .lux).
-We provide three CC0-licensed data files, one for each file type, to provide an example.
-Choose the sample file that has an extension or format matching yours (.csv, .lig, or .lux) and click the "Browse" button to navigate to that file's location on your computer.
+We provide three CC0-licensed data files, one for each file type.
+Once the file is uploaded, the column headers are renamed to "datetime" and "light", so the appearance of TAGS will be the same for all three.
+The example screentshots in this section are generated with the sample file <a href="/data/GL36_000.lig">GL36_000.lig</a>.
 Once the blue "loading" bar below the "Browse for your file" secondary header says "Upload complete", then a figure appears under <a href=https://github.com/baeolophus/TAGS_shiny_version#step-2-calibration-period-information>Step 5</a>.
 An error may show briefly under Step 5, but the plot is still loading as long as the loading indicator (three vertical blue bars) returns.
 Then, proceed to <a href="https://github.com/baeolophus/TAGS_shiny_version#step-2-calibration-period-information">Step 2</a>.
 ![Step 1 completed; the "loading" bar is filled with blue stripes and text that says "upload complete" and a line graph of all the data appears under the Step 5 header.](Step1_screenshot.PNG?raw=true "ShinyApps TAGS screen after Step 1 completed.")